WillsCHEATTT/PyTask/README.md

 # PyTask

 Hello here is a project that is not finished but I still wanted to upload something to github, so here is **PyTask**.
 If you want to learn more about PyTask, you can read me.
 Once you have finished reading this, you should understand the basics of PyTask.
-For more indepth with code example kinda stuff look to the wiki!

 # Commands